Lifka/hacking-resources/tools.md

 #### Portable Executable (PE) explorer
  * [CFF Explorer](https://ntcore.com/?page_id=388): CFF Explorer was designed to make PE editing as easy as possible, but without losing sight on the portable executable’s internal structure.
  * [Detect It Easy (DiE)](https://horsicq.github.io/): Determining types of files.
+ * [dllcharacteristics.py](https://github.com/accidentalrebel/dllcharacteristics.py): A simple Python tool for getting and setting the values of DLL characteristics for PE files.
  * [Exeinfo PE](http://exeinfo.atwebpages.com/)
  * [Lord PE](https://www.aldeid.com/wiki/LordPE): LordPE is a tool for system programmers/reverse engineers which is able to edit/view many parts of PE (Portable Executable) files, dump them from memory, optimize them, validate, analyze, edit, etc.
  * [PE Explorer](http://www.heaventools.com/overview.htm): Lets you open, view and edit a variety of different 32-bit Windows executable file types (also called PE files) ranging from the common, such as EXE, DLL and ActiveX Controls, to the less familiar types, such as SCR (Screensavers), CPL (Control Panel Applets), SYS, MSSTYLES, BPL, DPL and more (including executable files that run on MS Windows Mobile platform).